nancopeland/old-portfolio-site/_posts/2017-6-10-smt-user-content-admin.markdown

 {:.p-img}
 ![new site]({{ site.url }}/assets/img/smt_cms/smt1.jpg)

-I also thought clear notifications would help make the site clearer for both regular and new users.
+I also think clear notifications would help make the site clearer for both regular and new users.

 {:.p-img}
 ![new site]({{ site.url }}/assets/img/smt_cms/smt2.jpg)